 The most beautiful thing we can experience is the mysterious.
 It is the source of all true art and science.
 He to whom this emotion is a stranger, who can no longer pause to wonder and stand rapt in awe, is as good as dead.

 When I first began studying Jung, the word numinous was not in my dictionary.
-Today Merriam-Webster offers 1: supernatural, mysterious.
+Perhaps it can be considered a general increase in consciousness that today Merriam-Webster offers 1: supernatural, mysterious.
 2: filled with a sense of the presence of divinity: holy.
 3: appealing to the higher emotions or to the aesthetic sense: spiritual.

 Numinosity might be the goosebumps that do waves all over your body when you experience something uncanny.
 Or it might wake you up in the middle of the night with a shocking image from a dream.
 It might be what transports you when listening to beautiful music.
 Or it might actually be the reward for your search for The Other.
 I’ve felt it with gratitude when a muse jumps onto my journaling page.

 What I know for sure is numinosity comes when you draw near to the realm of the divine.
 Maybe Eros is your guide.
-You may feel numinosity when you stick a big toe across the border into the Other World by having your fortune read, or you may dive headlong into the sea of the unconscious.
-Careful you don’t drown and lose yourself.
+You may feel numinosity when synchronicity happens to you.
+Or you may dive headlong into the sea of the unconscious.
+Careful you don’t drown.
+Psychosis can be described as being overwhelmed by the collective unconscious.
 Jung warned against the mind-blowing experiments of tripping on LSD in the ’60s because they might trigger psychosis.